Aisle Roof Repairs

 In recent years we have carried out much needed repairs to the church roof to ensure that the building is watertight and useful as a vital community space and place of worship.
 The final stage of repairs involve the aisle roofs, identified by our architect as being in urgent need of repair.

-Christ Church Community Trust
+Charity information: Christ Church Community Trust

 Our architect summarises the problem as follows: “The aisle roof coverings exhibit many defects and there are a large number of slipping / slipped slates most notably to the south side.
 The aisle roofs are now in most urgent need of recovering and beyond local patching up that has been going on now for many years.”
 These defects are putting the interior of the building at risk and jeopardising the use of the building as a community space and place of worship.